 The Praxis42 Hazardous Substances eLearning modules are delivered in a convenient electronic format, making them a far more cost-effective training method than traditional training days.
 Trainees can access the course using their own electronic devices, working at their own pace and completing the modules over multiple sessions should they choose to do so.
 This course can also be tailored to a SCORM compliant learning management system, at no extra cost, should you require.

 Compliance Record Keeping Easily Solved

-A key part of all Praxis42 eLearning modules is our proprietary learning management system, called the eSP or eSolutions Platform.
+A key part of all Praxis42 eLearning modules is our advanced learning management system, called SHINE.
 This electronic file keeping system does away with the headache that often accompanies traditional record keeping, which relies on you correctly filing and keeping track of paper certificates.
 Instead, you can conveniently view and manage all of your training records on one system, easily accessing these should you need to present them during an audit.

 Hazardous Substances training from Praxis42 helps managers and employees recognise the hazards associated with working with chemicals, substances, biological hazards and exposures to physical agents.
 The course uses all the latest HSE guidance including ‘Working with substances hazardous to health’ INDG136, covers typical control measures and the globally harmonised international pictograms.

 Our eLearning is IOSH Approved, CPD Certified and SCORM Compliant